 Have you used targeted advertising on Facebook already?
 How has it worked out for you?
 What targets have you found the most success with?
 Share your experience with us in the comments or join the conversation in the Animoto Social Video Marketing Community on Facebook.

-Looking to make the most out of your social video marketing in 2018?
-Download our free guide, Building a Winning Social Video Strategy in 2018.
+Looking to make the most out of your social video marketing?
+Download our free guide, Building a Winning Social Video Strategy.